 For many small businesses, a policy with a $250,000 limit is a perfect start to protect your business and certainly won’t break the bank.
 For small businesses, this type of policy can cost as little as $350/year and can often be purchased online with a credit card and very minimal info Just include:

 For many businesses though, you may need a policy with at least $1,000,000 in cyber liability coverage.
 And for some large businesses, depending on the type of data they collect and store, a policy with $25,000,000 in coverage may be necessary.

-The types of businesses that need more coverage are those who collect or store medical information, financial information or personal data like social security numbers.
+The types of businesses that need more coverage are those that collect or store medical information, financial information, or personal data like social security numbers.